Sign our petition - demand wilder National Parks

 - 56% of our species are in decline and 15% threatened with extinction.

 - All this would be far worse without our national parks.
 But we’re being outpaced by the nature and climate crises.

 Ensure habitats for declining plants, birds, mammals and insects.

 Reduce flooding and improve water quality

 Absorb carbon and help fight the climate crisis

 Allow people to reconnect with nature-rich, wild places.

 Offer new opportunities for communities and local economies (e.g. nature-friendly farming, forestry, eco-tourism, recreation).
-Our studies show rewilding can bring new opportunities, including jobs and volunteering opportunities, and that nature recovery on marginal land can work well alongside generating income from food production and livestock.
+Our studies show that rewilding can bring new opportunities, including jobs and volunteering opportunities, and that nature recovery on marginal land can work well alongside generating income from food production and livestock.

 Lead the way to a wilder Britain by inspiring rewilding and nature recovery nationwide.

-Wilder national parks will be popular
+Wilder national parks are popular